Help us match you with local pros in your area

 When picking an HVAC company, choose one with technicians that have the appropriate training, licenses, and experience.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

-Always make sure you know what a company’s process looks like.
-When HVAC repairs are needed, ask your provider to specify which parts need replacement and why.
+Always make sure you understand what a company’s process looks like.
+When HVAC repairs are needed, ask your provider to explain which parts need replacement and why.
 Confirm that your technician will clean and test your system at the end of the job to guarantee proper operation.
 When replacing your HVAC, request that the installation company describe the new features, brand, model, estimated installation time, and energy efficiency.
 Before signing a contract, ask how your provider plans to accurately size the unit for your home and how much it will cost.

 A reputable HVAC company will stand behind its repair work and equipment installations with a warranty.
 The longer and more comprehensive the warranty coverage, the better.
 Carefully compare warranty terms between contractors and choose the provider that offers the best protection at a reasonable price.